2. MPSD HPC system#

 eval "$(conda shell.bash hook)"

-Without this line, you may encounter errors related to conda not being able to find or activate the desired environment in your script.
+Without this line, you may encounter errors related to conda not being able to find or activate the desired environment in your script or conda itself not being found.

 3. mpi4py example